AS 3959 and the Extended Transition Period in WA

 Further, State Planning Policy 3.7: Planning in Bushfire Prone Areas, along with the Planning and Development (Local Planning Schemes) Regulations 2015 identify that a BAL assessment be carried out in accordance with Australian Standard 3959: Construction of buildings in bushfire-prone areas (AS 3959), as referenced in the BCA.

-HIA has produced a range of information sheets on the National Construction Code and bushfire standard, including an information sheet for a summary of the NCC 2019 changes or the Extended Transition Period, including the Out-of-Cycle amendment.
+HIA has produced a range of information sheets on the National Construction Code and bushfire standard, including an information sheet for the Extended Transition Period and including the Out-of-Cycle amendment.

 You can find out more about the 2018 changes to AS 3959 here.